rminguez/Matlab_Threshold_Selection_Project/README.md

 ### `Script_New_PRCP_ASN00021043.m`
 Illustrates the application of these methods on a single station (`PRCP_ASN00021043`).
 It generates individual threshold selections and visualizes the precipitation time series with independent peaks marked.

+### `Script_NewSimulationExperiment.m`
+Conducts new simulation experiments to assess the performance of threshold selection methods under varying conditions, including synthetic datasets with different parameters, such as rounding levels, shape parameters, and scale parameters.
+The results are stored in structured files for subsequent analysis.

+### `Script_NewSimExpAnalysisResults.m`
+Analyzes the results of the new simulation experiments, comparing the performance of threshold selection methods.
+This includes generating detailed statistical summaries, comparison plots (e.g., threshold variances and CPU times), and evaluating the accuracy of the methods based on known true thresholds in the synthetic data.

 ## Core Functions

 ### `threshold_peak_extraction.m`